 Q: What is the range of the radar detectors Crutchfield offers?
 Or, how far away will they pick up a radar signal?

 A: This a difficult question to answer.
 Because terrain, weather conditions, strength of transmission, and frequency band (X,K,Ka) all exert influence on sensitivity, this measurement will vary.
-In general, test results reveal that detection from 1/2 to 1 mile away is possible, but cannot be guaranteed.
+In general, test results reveal that detection from a half of a mile to one mile away is possible, but cannot be guaranteed.

 Q: How much more range can be expected when stepping up to a detector described as increasing sensitivity?